Communication in Cancer Care (PDQ®)–Health Professional Version

 One major aspect of communication is informational.
 Patients come to cancer clinicians because they are experts who can provide information about their illness.
 However, the role of the cancer clinician is more than presenting facts and data.
 While many patients want a share in decision making, most expect recommendations from their doctor on how best to treat their illness.
 This form of communication includes some synthesis of information about the cancer and guidance for the individual patient.

 For many, cancer is a serious, perhaps terminal diagnosis.
 Hearing information about cancer often evokes an emotional response from patients and their families, which may cloud their ability to fully hear and process information.
-One approach to education about communication advocates that clinicians’ response to patients' emotional responses can enhance communication.
+One approach to education about communication advocates that clinicians’ responses to patients' emotional responses can enhance communication.

 - Lee SJ, Back AL, Block SD, et al.: Enhancing physician-patient communication.
 Hematology Am Soc Hematol Educ Program : 464-83, 2002.
 [PUBMED Abstract]